[ bawr-d uhm, bohr-]

 How do I tackle this mountain? - Routine & balance.
 Not easy to do but it is do able.

-As the poster sais, boredom is ONLY a state of mind.
 There are absolutely loads of things you can do besides drink, drug, gamble.
 Just look at the internet.
 You could literally spend a lifetime surfing the web and everything else you can do on it, even make a living.
-The link below has a more specific 12 keys to manage boredom:
+The link below has a more specific 12 keys to manage boredom, see link at the bottom of the page:

 My next article is on Bereavement, stay tuned.